rockholla/go-http-api/README.md

 1. A dedicated AWS VPC
 2. An EKS Cluster control plane
-3. EKS worker nodes with configurable number of min, max, and desired worker nodes via an auto-scaling group
+3. EKS worker nodes with configurable number of min, max, and desired worker nodes, and configurable EC2 instance type for nodes
+4. An auto-scaling group for worker nodes that
+    * Adds a node if CPU utilization is above 80% across nodes for 10 mins
+    * Removes a node if CPU utilization is less than 10% across nodes for 10 mins
-    * The HTTP API is deployed into the EKS cluster using a [`DaemonSet`](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/), so the auto-scaling of worker nodes ensures that our deployment also scales as the nodes themselves need to scale
+    * The HTTP API is deployed into the EKS cluster using a [`DaemonSet`](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/), so the auto-scaling of worker nodes ensures that our pods/containers also scale as the nodes themselves scale
-4. Associated security groups and IAM roles for managing resources internally
+4. Associated security groups and IAM roles/profiles for assigning to and managing resources internally

 When you're done, you can destroy everything in AWS: